Origin Investments Review 2023

 Origin is not really a real estate crowdfunding company.
 Rather, it is a private real estate investment company that now uses crowdfunding and platform technology to allow more investors to participate.

-The company is currently accepting new accredited investors for four different offerings:
+The company is currently accepting new accredited investors for three different offerings:

 - Origin IncomePlus Fund